 Canceling an Appointment

 Things may come up that make it hard to keep your appointment.
 Please call us with as much advance notice as possible to cancel or change your appointment.
 This helps us to be able to see other patients who need to see the doctor.
 We must be notified of a cancellation at least two hours prior to your appointment or your appointment will be considered a no-show.
-We will dismiss you from our clinic and ask you to find another doctor if you are a no-show for your first visit or for three appointments.
+We may dismiss you from our practice and ask you to find another doctor if you are a no-show for three appointments within a 12-month period.

-If you miss your appointment, please call our clinic as soon as possible during our regular clinic hours to reschedule.
+If you miss your appointment, please call us as soon as possible during our regular business hours to reschedule.
 A missed appointment will appear as a no-show unless you notify us within two hours prior to your appointment.

-Call the clinic during regular clinic hours to make an appointment, ask for prescription refills, or to discuss minor problems or questions.
+Call WMed Health during regular practice hours to make an appointment, ask for prescription refills, or to discuss minor problems or questions.
 If you call and a staff member is not available, please give as much information as possible.
 We will keep all of your information confidential.
 We will call you back as soon as possible but it may take some time since our doctors are seeing patients throughout the day.

 Emergency and After Hours Calls

-We provide 24-hour care with telephone availability during evenings and weekends.
+We provide 24-hour care with telephone availability during evenings, weekends and holidays.
 A doctor is on-call at all times.
 We urge you to call us before going to an emergency room.
-After-hours and on weekends if you call our clinic you will be connected with an answering service.
+After-hours and on weekends and holidays, if you call us, you will be connected with an answering service.
 The service will contact the doctor on-call who will call you back.
 It is important that you keep your line free so that the doctor can reach you easily.
 If you have not been contacted within a 20-minute timeframe, please feel free to call back.
 The doctor on-call may not be your usual doctor, so be prepared to answer some health history questions.
 The doctor will advise you about your care options.
 If you or someone under your care is experiencing a life-threatening emergency, call 911 or go to the nearest emergency room.
-Please obtain copies of all tests taken and contact your doctor as soon as possible to determine the next steps in your care.
+When you have received care outside of WMed Health, please obtain copies of all tests results and contact your doctor as soon as possible to determine the next steps in your care.